Kneaded That

 Ingredients

-• unsalted butter, melted (plus extra cold butter for the center strip, if desired)
+• unsalted butter, melted: For richness (plus extra cold butter for the center strip, if desired).

 See recipe card for quantities.

-• Sourdough discard: Can be replaced with ½ cup of Greek yogurt or ½ cup buttermilk if needed.
+• Sourdough discard: Replace with ½ cup of Greek yogurt or ½ cup of buttermilk if needed.

 • Pumpkin pie spice: Use a blend of cinnamon, nutmeg, ginger, and cloves if you're out.

-• Milk: Either dairy or non-dairy milk works great here.
+• Milk: Either dairy or non-dairy milk works great.

-• Add chocolate chips: Stir in 100g of mini chocolate chips for a sweet twist.
+• Add chocolate chips: Stir in 100g of mini chocolate chips, like my sourdough chocolate chip muffins.

 • Top with cinnamon sugar: For a slightly crisp, sparkly crust.